We’re only beginning to make games more accessible

 Figueroa: This is a whole aspect of difficulty that, as an industry, I don’t think we fully understood.
 Psychology is so important in games.
 We use psychology in game development knowingly all the time.
 Difficulty is still one of those things that hasn’t actually clicked, myself included, amongst many people.

 Johnson: I would caution us to be very precise with our language, too.
-In the gaming industry we like these big buckets of terms like “cheating” and “toxicity” and “difficulty.”
+In the gaming industry, we like these big buckets of terms like “cheating” and “toxicity” and “difficulty.”
 There’s a lot of nuance in there.
 One thing we need to do as an industry when we think about how we classify games is have a very precise way of saying, “This is what this game is.
 This is what you can expect.”
 Whether it’s a trigger warning or saying, “Hey, if you don’t have the fingers of a twitchy 17-year-old you may not like this.”
 It’s metadata.

 Figueroa: Barriers in the game versus your unique abilities as a player is another way to define difficulty.
 How do you go about designing something like that?
 It needs to be designed from a core mechanic up, especially if you’re looking for options upon options, which really is awesome.
 How do you go about designing something like that?

-Cannon: I think a lot of it is—you start with your core audience.
+Cannon: I think a lot of it is — you start with your core audience.
 You need to figure out who you’re making this game for, what their literacy level in games is.
 For Oxenfree, we set out to make a game for people who didn’t necessarily play a lot of games, who didn’t know that generally you press A to confirm things and B to back out of things.
 That’s something that, from playing games for years, you just get accustomed to.

-Our games are unique in that we don’t have much—we’re not trying to make a difficult game, but there is that emotional difficulty.
+Our games are unique in that we don’t have much — we’re not trying to make a difficult game, but there is that emotional difficulty.
 Your main character’s brother has recently passed away, and that’s something that could be difficult to deal with.
 As you play the game, the choices you have, the dialogue choices, become more and more serious, more weighty.
 I can see how that’s a kind of difficulty.

 Figueroa: Oxenfree has a unique UI system as well.
 When you started designing that interface, did you have any reference?
 Is it something that just naturally came out as the game was developed?

-Cannon: The reference was other story-based games, like Mass Effect or Walking Dead or any narrative game, where you have dialogue options.
+Cannon: The reference was other story-based games like Mass Effect or Walking Dead or any narrative game, where you have dialogue options.
 We wanted to make that the focus of the game, so we mapped all that to face buttons.
-That way you have these three options on the screen that match up to the face buttons.
+That way, you have these three options on the screen that match up to the face buttons.
 The way that works is very intuitive.
 We didn’t have to teach the player too much.
 We just have to say, the first time a choice comes up, “Use these three buttons,” and it makes sense.

 Johnson: I always encourage people to make sure that you’re not coming in with too many preconceptions from your own experiences.